Harmonic analysis on certain spherical varieties: Twisting by abelian -factors

 In all cases, this definition allows us to recover analytic properties of $f$ from its Mellin transforms via Mellin inversion.
 More specifically, let $ \widehat{K}_{\GG_m} $ be a set of representatives for the characters of $F^\times$ modulo the equivalence relation

 for some $t \in \rr$.
 The set of equivalence classes can be identified with the set of characters of the maximal compact subgroup $K_{\GG_m} <F^\times,$ which explains the notation.
+In the archimedean case we always use the representatives given by \eqref{KGM}.
 Let $\kappa \in \rr_{>0}$ (depending on $\psi$) be chosen so that

 is the standard Haar measure on $F$.
-Here the standard Haar measure is the Lebesgue measure if $F=\rr,$ twice the Lebesgue measure if $F=\cc,$ and satisfies $dx(\mathcal{O}_F)=|\mathfrak{d}|^{1/2}$ where $\mathfrak{d}$ is a generator for the absolute different of $\mathcal{O}_F$ when $F$ is nonarchimedean.
+Here the standard Haar measure is the Lebesgue measure if $F=\rr,$ twice the Lebesgue measure if $F=\cc,$ and satisfies $\kappa dx(\mathcal{O}_F)=|\mathfrak{d}|^{1/2}$ where $\mathfrak{d}$ is a generator for the absolute different of $\mathcal{O}_F$ when $F$ is nonarchimedean.
 We then let

 and